The ultimate Vorarlberg road trip, Austria, part 2 – Lech Zuers and Bodensee-Vorarlberg

 I never imagined the beauty that I witnessed this week would exist in Austria.

 For those of us that live in Europe, Austria is a prime example of why we should explore the countries right on our doorstep instead of always looking so far away.

 There are so many contrasting landscapes within such close proximity to uncover, and that’s before you’ve even started on the likes of the neighbouring countries.

 Normally press trips are only a few days long, and even though I am super grateful to have called Austria home for a whole week, it was simply not enough.

-Thank you so much to Austria Tourism for having me and to each region for hosting me.
-It was an absolute pleasure to document and I hope you guys reading feel just as excited about exploring this stunning country as I do about returning to it.
+Thank you so much to Austria Tourism for having me, and to each region for hosting me.
+It was an absolute pleasure to document and I hope feel just as excited about exploring this stunning country as I do about returning to it.